Azure/Moneo/src/azinsights/README.md

 Description
 -----------
 [Application Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview) is a part of Azure Monitor that is traditionally used for monitoring web apps.
-However, it can also be used as an alternative to Grafana for visualization of GPU and InfiniBand metrics.
+However, it can also be used as an alternative to Grafana for visualization of GPU and InfiniBand (IB) metrics.

 Prerequisites
 -------------